List of EastEnders characters introduced in 2013: Terry Spraggan

 Terry Spraggan is played by comedian Terry Alderton.
 His first appearance is in episode 4741, first broadcast on 5 November 2013.
 In April 2014, it was announced that Terry would be leaving the series.
 He departs in episode 4924, first broadcast on 12 September 2014, although he makes a guest appearance in episode 5080, first broadcast on 5 June 2015.

 Actor and comedian Terry Alderton was cast as Terry Spraggan.

-Terry arrives with Bianca Butcher (Patsy Palmer), who has returned from Manchester, and meets Bianca's parents Carol Jackson (Lindsey Coulson) and David Wicks (Michael French).
+Terry arrives with Bianca Jackson (Patsy Palmer), who has returned from Manchester, and meets Bianca's parents Carol Jackson (Lindsey Coulson) and David Wicks (Michael French).
 Bianca then announces that Terry is moving in, along with his children, TJ (George Sargeant) and Rosie (Jerzey Swingler), because his landlord has forced him to move out.
 Bianca's family struggle to accept Terry, as they know nothing about him.
 Terry's air hostess ex-wife Nikki Spraggan (Rachel Wilde) visits Terry and his new family with presents for TJ and Rosie.
 This makes Bianca's children jealous, and Bianca clashes with Nikki as a result.
 She visits again at Christmas, but over Christmas Dinner she clashes with Bianca when she accidentally spills gravy down her front and Bianca perceives this as being deliberate.
 She throws Terry and his family out as a result, and, although they reunite, he decides to rent his own place, around the corner, to live in with TJ and Rosie.